SupurCalvinHiggins/ml-eec-decoder/README.md

 This project relies on the scikit-dsp-comm package.
 The documentation for the package can be found [here](https://scikit-dsp-comm.readthedocs.io/en/latest/index.html).

-In order to run the project, you will need to install this package [INSTRUCTIONS](https://scikit-dsp-comm.readthedocs.io/en/latest/readme.html#getting-set-up-on-your-system).
-The developers recommends the following:
+In order to run the project, you will need to install this package.
+Instructions can be found [here](https://scikit-dsp-comm.readthedocs.io/en/latest/readme.html#getting-set-up-on-your-system).
+The developers recommend the following:

 1. Navigate to the project directory and clone the package repository here.